codeforbtv/docs/local-cloud-proposal.md

 During Green Up Vermont, many inefficiencies were identified: people covering the same ground multiples times, people not knowing where high need was, and not knowing where to drop off their garbage.
 A group of Code for BTV volunteers created a web-based mobile user interface with server side service to collect data points as well as forums for discussion.
 A client-side data system allows for the organization of data points.

+### Live Music Venue Directory

+The Big Heavy World Live Music Venue Directory is a tool for Vermont-based and touring artists to orient to the opportunities to perform in Vermont.
+It helps artists identify which venues are worth putting effort into getting booked at and provides the information needed to communicate with them.
+Not every music venue is a good match with every artist or band.
+For example, the venue might be too big or small, or have programming interests that don't fit the artist's style of music.

 ### Cloud Hosting, Cloud Storage, and Cloud Backup

 As found by the Vermont Digital Economy Project, communities with digitally connected non-governmental organizations are more resilient after a disaster, such as Tropical Storm Irene.
 Local cloud hosting, cloud storage, and cloud backup services available to Vermont’s non-governmental organizations (and possibly local governments) would make Vermont a leader in resilience to natural disasters.